MEET MELANIE

 Rev. Melanie is committed to enlivening a world where Black women and girls are whole and free.
 Melanie is a co-host of The Womanist Salon Podcast - an intergenerational, woke, womanist podcast that integrates the hair salon as site, source, and sanctuary for authentic black sisterhood.
 Melanie is a global leader serving professional and international boards, including Alpha Kappa Alpha Sorority Incorporated (former International Second Vice President 2008 – 2010), Alpha Kappa Alpha Educational Advancement Foundation (former International Second Vice President 2008 – 2010), Society of Christian Ethics (Graduate Student Representative 2015 – 2017), and the Daughters of the African Atlantic Fund (Board Chair 2019 – 2021).
 Additionally, Melanie is a member of several professional societies and service organizations: American Academy of Religion, Association of Black Vanderbilt Alumni, Black Religious Scholars Group, Howard University Alumni Association, Girl Trek, Golden Key National Honor Society, Society of Race, Ethnicity, and Religion, Society for the Study of Black Religion, and Vanderbilt Oak Leaf Society.

 Rev. Melanie is the only child of the late Rev. Dr. Michael Jones and Rev. Dr. Annette Jones.
-Rev. Melanie is newly married to Rev. DeQuon A. Quarles, M.Div.
-She is an emerging millennial voice with a public platform featured on television (Up Front with Rev. Jesse Jackson), radio outlets (iHeart radio, 1390 and 1570 AM stations in metropolitan Chicago), podcast streams, and news (Episcopal News Service, Presbyterian Mission Agency, The Christian Century).
+Rev. Melanie is married to Rev. DeQuon A. Quarles, M.Div.
+She is a leading millennial Black religious scholar and prophetic voice with a public platform featured on television (Up Front with Rev. Jesse Jackson), radio outlets (iHeart radio, 1390 and 1570 AM stations in metropolitan Chicago), podcast streams, and news (Episcopal News Service, Presbyterian Mission Agency, The Christian Century).
 Rev. Melanie speaks at civic events, social justice summits, academic seminars, denominational conferences, sorority meetings and preaches in pulpits across the globe, traveling to cities in North America, Australia, Bahamas, Bermuda, Brazil, Cuba, Europe, Ghana, New Zealand, and United Arab Emirates.